 In marketing, money gets things done.
 Although this is a generalization, facilities get what they pay for.
 Low-cost SEO companies and campaigns are less likely to result in first-page listings than high-budget campaigns.
 As such, companies with more working capital have an easier time reaching you when you’re searching for help.
 Again, this doesn’t inherently mean they’re bad.
 It just means they have money!

-Although these listings may be more relevant to your search than the paid listings, they can still be manipulated.
+Although search listings may be more relevant to your search than the paid listings, they can still be manipulated.
 Just because a company shows up at the top doesn’t mean it’s the best facility.
 Google’s job is to show you the best and most relevant results, and they’re using hundreds of factors to decide what you see.
-However, it’s imperfect and subject to changes due to SEO campaigns.
+However, it’s imperfect and subject to changes due to marketing campaigns.

 Like paid advertisements on search engines or elsewhere, you can’t rely on the search engine to show you the best treatment for your specific needs.
-You can fish around websites in search results all you want, but you’re largely looking at sites that have strong branding and SEO.
+You can fish around websites in search results all you want, but you’re largely looking at sites that have strong branding and marketing.
 Again, this doesn’t mean they’re bad places!

 Marketing & Sales